Adaptively trained Physics-informed Radial Basis Function Neural Networks for Solving Multi-asset Option Pricing Problems: Numerical experiments

 where $N(\cdot)$ is the cumulative distribution function of the standard normal distribution with\\ $d_1 = \frac{log(\frac{S_1}{S_2}) + (\frac{1}{2} \sigma^2)(T-t)}{\sigma \sqrt{T-t}}, d_2 = d_1 - \sigma \sqrt{T-t}$, and $\sigma = \sqrt {\sigma_1^2 + \sigma_2^2 - 2 \rho_{12} \sigma_1 \sigma_2}$.

 For the numerical calculation, we employ the following model parameters: $\sigma_1 = \sigma_2 = 0.2, r = 0.05, \rho_{11} = \rho_{22}=1, \rho_{12} = \rho_{21} = 0.5, T = 1$, and $S_{max} = 40$.

-We utilize an initial configuration of $N = 2000$ Gaussian RBF neurons in the hidden layer to construct the PIRBFNN.
-For the learning process, we choose $M = 9000 $ collocation training points, including $M_\mathcal{L} = 5000$ interior points, $M_T = 800$ points positioned on the terminal time boundary, and $M_\mathcal{B} = 3200$ points distributed on the spatial boundary planes.
-Additionally, we specify a learning rate of $1$ for the L-BFGS optimizer.
+We utilize an initial configuration of N = 2000 Gaussian RBF neurons in the hidden layer to construct the PIRBFNN.
+For the learning process, we choose $M = 8800$ collocation training points.
+These consist of $M_\mathcal{L} = 800*6 = 4800$ interior points, where the factor $6$ denotes the number of boundaries of the three-dimensional spatial-temporal domain; $M_T = 800$ points positioned on the terminal time boundary; and $M_\mathcal{B} = 800 * 4 = 3200$ points sampled on the spatial boundary planes, where the factor $4$ reflects the four spatial boundary conditions of a double-asset exchange option.
+Additionally, we specify the learning rate of $1$ for the L-BFGS optimizer.

 Following the proposed adaptive learning scheme, we commence learning of the initial PIRBFNN on the given training set.
-Subsequently, we monitor both the training loss value and the MAPR-$w$ value at each optimization iteration and accordingly conclude the training process with the checking parameters $\epsilon \ = 10^{-9}$ and $w = 128$.
+Subsequently, we monitor the $\overline{\text{DWR}}_w^{(\tau)}$ value at each optimization iteration $\tau$ and accordingly conclude the training process with the checking parameters $\epsilon \ = 2\times 10^{-4}$ and $w = 128$.
 Concurrently, the network’s width is expanded at every $k = 200th$ iteration by selecting $m = 200$ new points exhibiting the highest PDE residuals from a set of $s = 1000$ randomly sampled points within the solution domain.
 These points serve as the centre points of the newly inserted RBF hidden neurons.
 This adaptively adding neurons procedure is repeated every $k$ iterations until the training stopping criterion is satisfied.
 A set of $l = 500$ interior points at the time level $t = 0$ is chosen as the test points.